WDI-HK-7/rails-instagram/README.md

 # Bootstrap
 gem 'bootstrap-sass', '~> 3.3.0'

-# Use postgresql as the database for Production
+# Use postgresql as the database
-gem 'pg', group: :production
+gem 'pg'

 # Debugging tools
 gem 'better_errors'